ImpostorEngineer/ImpostorEngineer/posts/02-simple-count-down-and-count-up-script.md

 ## Count Up Script

 You can set a `startTime` (in minutes) if you like, otherwise it will start from zero.
+[Here is the working example](https://impostor-twitch-overlays.vercel.app/countup.html).

 ```JS
 const urlParams = new URLSearchParams(window.location.search);